THE FIRST OF THE FOUR MAYAN CATASTROPHES AND IMPLICATIONS ON BIBLICAL STATEMENTS

 - The five ages in Mesoamerican record and in Hesiod

 In the Mayan record, which is also essentially the Aztec record, five ages appear, four catastrophes separating most probably such ages.
 Five ages remarkably appear in one of Hesiod poems, The days and the works, Hesiod not discussing the nature of the separating events.
-The Hesiod ages are the following, as described in Wikipedia:
+The Hesiod ages are the following:

 Of course it is impossible to provide a full explanation of the details given by Hesiod about the five ages, the origin of his information being lost.
 We may attempt the following partial explanation, and then relate it to the five Mesoamerican ages.